Jaakko/azuredigitaltwins-to-kekoapi/README.md

 Other sensory data can be added similarly.

-NExt steps is to have full set of mappings and Digital Twins Desription Models required for implementing KEKO APIs.
+Next steps is to have full set of mappings and Digital Twins Desription Models required for implementing KEKO APIs.